-The Public Property Cabinet provides administrative functions and maintenance of physical assets and is comprised of the Parks and Recreation Department, Property & Construction Management, Consumer Affairs & Licensing, the Office of Arts, Tourism & Special Events, and the Department of Voter Mobilization (formerly known as the Election Department).
-The cabinet is a key participant in supporting cross-departmental and citywide inter-agency coordinated efforts, including major event production, seasonal cleanups, and neighborhood enhancement initiatives.
+The Public Property Cabinet provides administrative functions and maintenance of physical assets and is comprised of the Parks and Recreation Department, Property & Construction Management, Consumer Affairs & Licensing, the Office of Arts, Tourism & Special Events, and the Department of Voter Mobilization (Election Department).
+The cabinet is a key participant in supporting cross-departmental and citywide interagency coordinated efforts, including major event production, seasonal clean-ups, and neighborhood enhancement initiatives.

-Chief of Environment and Energy
+Chief of Environment & Energy